emilythestrangee/myDFIR_SOC/Day 17 - How To Create Alerts and Dashboards in Kibana (Part 3).md

     - `4624` → Successful authentication
     - LogonType `10` (RemoteInteractive) and `7` (Unlock)

-2. Save this query as **“Challenge-RDP Successful Authentication Activity”**.
+1. Save this query as **“RDP Successful Activity”**.
-3. Duplicate the **previous RDP failed map** on the dashboard.
+2. Duplicate the **previous RDP failed map** on the dashboard.
-4. Update the map’s query and title accordingly.
+3. Update the map’s query and title accordingly.